qwerty-loops/Equity_Insights/README.md

 MVP should be Dashboard ,implemented in Tableau,requested to be revamped from the current basic approach.
 Addtional functionalities to be Predictions made and Trends observed, which could aid in the betterment of the approach taken by Equity Schools.

+The Dashboard, final presentation and the Insights derived are attached for perusal.